ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-25-ethereums-social-consensus-vs-ethereum-classics-code-is-law/index.md

 Social Consensus' lack of acknowledgment of this truth and its naive refocusing on human virtue as a security measure is the major flaw of that philosophy.

-This flaw makes them believe in several falsehoods, one of which is that a blockchain is a sort of "crypto-economic organism" or some sort of righteous organization of people who will always be good for the world.
+This flaw fosters a belief in several falsehoods, one of which is that a blockchain is a sort of "crypto-economic organism" or some sort of righteous organization of people who will always be good for the world.

 Social Consensus focuses on economics and virtue rather than physics and energy.